WE ARE EXPERTS

 All specializing in, and dedicated to, the Michigan cannabis industry.

-Cannabis Attorneys of Michigan is a team of dedicated lawyers committed to your growth, to your success, and to your needs, not because you are a marihuana business, but because you are, first and foremost, a business.
+Cannabis Attorneys of Michigan is a team of dedicated lawyers committed to your growth, to your success, and to your needs.
+We do this not because you are a marihuana business, but because you are a business, first and foremost.

 Denise A. Pollicella, Founder & Managing Partner